Minors & Certificates

 Students in the UC McMicken College of Arts and Sciences (A&S) enjoy many benefits afforded through study at a research-intensive institution ranked among the nation's top 25 public research universities.
 UC's urban, Tristate location offers exciting opportunities for global education, research and service learning, while its student-centered focus includes an 11:1 student-faculty ratio, a nationally recognized Center for Exploratory Studies and a highly successful First Year Experience program that teaches critical skills for first-year students and provides connections with important campus resources.

-Study tours of other countries, for which you will receive course credit, are offered to let you experience cultures you previously only read about in a traditional room.
+Study tours of other countries, for which you will receive course credit, are offered to let you experience cultures you previously only read about in a traditional classroom.
 The Institute for Global Studies and Affairs (IGSA) and the Department of English will even help you pay for it.
 All UC students are eligible to apply for a grant from IGSA of up to $500.
 In addition, students majoring in an A&S Taft department are eligible to apply for graduate or undergraduate Taft Enrichment Awards of up to $2,000.

 Some of the exciting study tours you could embark on are: